 - a change in the colour, smell and consistency of your baby’s poos.

-If you’re thinking about reducing the amount of supplementary feeding your baby has and increasing breastfeeding again, talk with your midwife, child and family health nurse and/or lactation consultant.
+If you’re ready to increase breastfeeding again and reduce the amount of mixed feeding your baby has, talk with your midwife, child and family health nurse and/or lactation consultant.

-How quickly you can cut back on supplementary feeding depends on why you’re supplementing, how old your baby is and how much formula your baby is having.
+How quickly you cut back on mixed feeding depends on why you’re supplementing with formula, how old your baby is and how much formula your baby is having.